top of page

 A visual merchandising tactic when products with contrasting packaging colors are put next to each other to make them stand out more.

 A custom-branded wrap or cladding system that transforms existing structural columns into marketing surfaces.
-Column wraps turn underused architectural elements into impactful brand storytelling tools.
 They can include printed graphics, shelving, or digital components, and they often serve as wayfinding or cross-promotion touchpoints.
-Because they utilize existing structures, they’re cost-effective and space-efficient.
-They're common in grocery, home improvement, and large-format retail stores.

-A display constructed from corrugated cardboard, prized for being low-cost, printable, and recyclable.
-Corrugated displays are the workhorses of retail promotions: durable enough for shipping yet lightweight for store setup.
-They can be digitally or litho-laminated with vivid graphics, die-cut into custom shapes, and flat-packed for efficient distribution.
+A temporary display constructed from corrugated cardboard.
 Common styles include floorstands, pallet skirts, and dump bins, making them ideal for high-volume, short-run campaigns in grocery, mass, and club retail.

 A compact display unit designed to sit on counters, checkouts, or service desks where shopper dwell time is high.
-Countertops promote impulse or trial-size items where eye-level interaction translates directly to sales, e.g. lip balm, gift cards, protein bars, or accessories.
-Countertop displays occupy limited space, relying on bold branding, concise messaging, and premium finishes to capture quick attention.
-They often include built-in product organizers or dispensers for tidy presentation.
+Ideal for limited spaces, countertop displays rely on bold branding, concise messaging, and premium finishes to capture quick attention.

 A display that groups complementary products from different categories to encourage combined purchases, such as paint brushes displayed alongside paint cans or batteries next to electronics.
-Cross-merchandising displays increase basket size and enhance shopper convenience by showing logical use-case connections between items.
+A technique used to increase basket size and shopper convenience.

 An enclosed fixture with storage or lockable doors.

-Utilizing the original shipping packaging to display the product with the top and/or sides removed.
-Especially common in grocery, mass, and club environments where speed and efficiency are priorities.
+Utilizing the original shipping packaging to display the product with the top and/or sides removed.v

 Making space on a shelf for new or promotional items by shifting or removing other merchandise.